Huachao/vscode-restclient/README.md

 ```

 ### Azure Active Directory(Azure AD)
-Azure AD is Microsoft’s multi-tenant, cloud based directory and identity management service, you can refer to the [System Variables](#system-variables) section for more details.
+Azure AD is Microsoft’s multi-tenant, cloud-based directory and identity management service, you can refer to the [System Variables](#system-variables) section for more details.

 ## Generate Code Snippet
 ![Generate Code Snippet](images/code-snippet.gif)
 Once you’ve finalized your request in REST Client extension, you might want to make the same request from your own source code.
 We allow you to generate snippets of code in various languages and libraries that will help you achieve this.
-Once you prepared a request as previously, use shortcut `Ctrl+Alt+C`(`Cmd+Alt+C` for macOS), or right click in the editor and then select `Generate Code Snippet` in the menu, or press `F1` and then select/type `Rest Client: Generate Code Snippet`, it will pop up the language pick list, as well as library list.
+Once you prepared a request as previously, use shortcut `Ctrl+Alt+C`(`Cmd+Alt+C` for macOS), or right-click in the editor and then select `Generate Code Snippet` in the menu, or press `F1` and then select/type `Rest Client: Generate Code Snippet`, it will pop up the language pick list, as well as library list.
 After you selected the code snippet language/library you want, the generated code snippet will be previewed in a separate panel of Visual Studio Code, you can click the `Copy Code Snippet` icon in the tab title to copy it to clipboard.

 ## HTTP Language
 Add language support for HTTP request, with features like __syntax highlight__, __auto completion__, __code lens__ and __comment support__, when writing HTTP request in Visual Studio Code.
 By default, the language association will be automatically activated in two cases: